beefy/prattle-and-twaddle/README.md

 # README #

-<b>THE IMAGES/SOUNDS IN THIS PROJECT ARE NOT TO BE USED, CONSULT nate.schultz@outlook.com FOR PROPER ARTIST CONTACTS </b>
+<b>THE IMAGES/SOUNDS IN THIS PROJECT ARE NOT TO BE USED ELSEWHERE, CONSULT nate.schultz@outlook.com FOR PROPER ARTIST CONTACTS </b>
 </br>
 I made this project a while ago on bitbucket and recently moved it over to github.
 The most recent version wasn't able to move, so this version is not the latest, but I think it's pretty close.
 It has simple rendering (VBOs), lighting, picking, and lighting.
 I'm probably going to continue working on this the summer of 2015.